As I was saying, losing your house before Christmas is not something I’d recommend.

 We had a gathering at a local park where I got to tell the families how much Jesus loved them.
 Many accepted Christ, and some later became part of our church.
 This photo you see to the left was from the beautiful day we gave them all away.

 But then, I got to be part of giving away the bikes.
 One by one, the kids came up with a parent.
 I got to see their eyes light up.
 I also saw several parents tear up as they realized we really were giving them the bikes with no strings attached.

 Their children really would have a Christmas after all.

 Seriously, if people only understood the high you get when you’ve helped people, they’d stop wasting their lives trying to make themselves happy.
 We search for so many things to entertain us, or we just try to buy that happiness during the holidays.

 But once you watch some little insignificant thing you do make a difference in someone’s life, you’ll never settle for anything less.

-In the end, the Christmas I feared would be my families worst turned out to be one of our very best.
-We celebrated in our new rental house across town, with few less gifts than in years before.
-But we learned an invaluable lesson that’s so simple, it sounds cliché to even put it in writing here…
+In the end, the Christmas I feared would be my family’s worst turned out to be one of our very best.
+We celebrated in our new rental house across town, with fewer gifts than in years before.
+But we learned an invaluable lesson that’s so simple.
+It sounds cliché to even put it in writing here…

-Christmas is truly not about us and our family.
+Christmas is truly not about our family and us.
 It’s about loving others sacrificially, the way Jesus loved us…enough to give himself away as a gift.

-So if your life has been turned upside this year, don’t worry.
+So if your life has been turned upside down this year, don’t worry.